junxit/us-congress-bills-115/metadata.md

 - 2018-01-11 — Placed on the Union Calendar, Calendar No. 382.
 - 2018-01-11 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 115-512.
 - 2018-01-11 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 115-512.
+- 2018-03-06 — Considered under suspension of the rules. (consideration: CR H1416-1417)
+- 2018-03-06 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3737.
+- 2018-03-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-03-06 — Mr. Blum moved to suspend the rules and pass the bill.
+- 2018-03-06 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1416)
+- 2018-03-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1416)